 Support for students

-CSSW’s wide array of support services for students—including career counseling, advising, field, and financial aid, as well as its robust racial justice programs and affinity group support spaces offered by our Office of Diversity, Equity & Inclusion—will continue to be available to students throughout the academic year.
+CSSW’s wide array of support services for students—including career counseling, advising, practicum, and financial aid, as well as its robust racial justice programs and affinity group support spaces offered by our Office of Diversity, Equity & Inclusion—will continue to be available to students throughout the academic year.